 Rock and Roll Hall of Fame members and Houston, Texas natives ZZ Top might not immediately come to mind when you think of country music.
 But the legendary classic rock band -- or that little ol' band from Texas as they call themselves — made up of guitarist Billy Gibbons, drummer Frank Beard and vocalist/bassist Dusty Hill, who passed away in 2021, is a lot more country than you think.
 (They even performed their first concert together at the Knights of Columbus Hall in Beaumont, Texas.)

-A new documentary on the band, ZZ Top: That Little Ol' Band From Texas, premiered earlier this year.
+A documentary on the band, ZZ Top: That Little Ol' Band From Texas, premiered in 2019.

 When the band was first formed, it was Gibbons, Dan Mitchell and Lanier Greig.
 Gibbons was really drawn to the names B.B.
 King and Z.Z.
 Hill and almost landed on the combined name of Z.Z.
 King.
 But since the king is technically "on top," ZZ Top was born.
 The band's first single, "Salt Lick," helped the group secure a deal with London Records, the U.S. affiliate of the British label Decca Records.
 Bassist Billy Ethridge replaced Greig and Frank Beard replaced Mitchell.
 Ethridge quit when he didn't want to sign with London records and Dusty Hill took his spot.